Queen Victoria Review and Specifications

 The public rooms are located on lower-level decks- Decks 2 and 3.
 Unlike Queen Mary 2, no central circulation access can be seen on Queen Victoria- the main corridors are on the port side.
-The ship has similar staircase to the grand lobby as on Queen Mary.
-Deck 1 (the lowest passenger deck), holds the lowest levels of three-storey lobby and Royal Court Theatre.
-The mid-level of Royal Court Theatre, Golden Lion Pub, casino (fairly large, no smoking), Queen’s Room, Chart Room bar (adjacent to Britannia Restaurant, excellent for quiet drink before dinner), Todd English restaurant and lower levels of the Britannia Restaurant and the library, are on Deck 2.
-On Deck 3 is the top level of the Royal Court Theatre, Midships Lounge, Royal Arcade and the upper level of library.
+The ship has a similar staircase to the grand lobby as on Queen Mary.
+Deck 1 (the lowest passenger deck), holds the lowest levels of three-story lobby and Royal Court Theatre.
+The mid-level of Royal Court Theatre, Golden Lion Pub, casino (fairly large, no smoking), Queen’s Room, Chart Room bar (adjacent to Britannia Restaurant, excellent for a quiet drink before dinner), Todd English restaurant and lower levels of the Britannia Restaurant and the library, are on Deck 2.
+On Deck 3 are the top levels of the Royal Court Theatre, Midships Lounge, Royal Arcade and the upper level of the library.
 Decks above contain passenger cabins.
-The Health Club and spa, Lido Restaurant, Winter Garden lounge, and two outdoor pools are on Deck 9.
+The Health Club and spa, Lido Restaurant, Winter Garden lounge and two outdoor pools are on Deck 9.
 The Commodore Club (a large observation lounge, with ocean view and late-night room for interactive entertainment), Hemispheres nightclub and Churchill Lounge (which is for smokers) are on Deck 10.
 The Princess and Queen’s Grill with their lounge and open courtyard, are on Deck 11.

-Theoretically, Queen Victoria is a classless ship, but passengers are separated (as is on QM2 and QE) into restaurants by the price of the booked cabins- the Britannia Restaurant for regular cabins, the Princess Grill for junior suites and the Queen’s Grill for deluxe suites.
+Theoretically, Queen Victoria is a classless ship, but passengers are separated (as is on QM2 and QE) into restaurants by the price of the booked cabins- the Britannia Restaurant for regular cabins, Princess Grill for junior suites and the Queen’s Grill for deluxe suites.
 All the other public rooms are free to be used by all passengers.
-The so called Grill Passengers, dining in Queen’s and Princess Grill, have two private areas on Decks 10 and 11- Grills Terraces.
+The so-called Grill Passengers, dining in Queen’s and Princess Grill, have two private areas on Decks 10 and 11- Grills Terraces.

 Shipboard dining options - Food and Drinks

 Three main dining venues are available on board QV.
 Passengers who occupy the most expensive cabins (grades Q1 to Q7) are allowed to dine at Queens Grill.
 The other luxurious accommodations (grades P1 to P4) are assigned to Princess Grill.
 For those who booked from inside staterooms to cabins with balconies, the dining space is Britannia Grill.
 It is a traditional ship restaurant which along with the Grills is open for breakfast, lunch, dinner.
-Britannia is set-seating for dinner (from 6,00p.m. to 8,30p.m.) and open seating for lunch and breakfast.
+Britannia is set-seating for dinner (from 6,00p.m. to 8,30p.m.) and open-seating for lunch and breakfast.
 It is Cunard’s tradition, passengers who dine at the Grills have assigned tables for dinner, lunch, breakfast and can also dine during restaurants’ opening hours at any time.

-Britannia Restaurant, located in the stern of Queen Victoria, has windows on lower level which offer nice sea view, on upper level you will see the promenade deck.
+Britannia Restaurant, located in the stern of Queen Victoria, has windows on the lower level which offer a nice sea view, on the upper level you will see the promenade deck.
 A good choice of options is available for each meal (for dinner in particular).
-The spa menu has lighter option for each meal.
+The spa menu has a lighter option for each meal.
 The alternative restaurant as on Queen Mary 2, is Todd English.
-Lunch involves cover charge of $20 per person and is served from midday until 2,00p.m.
+Lunch involves a cover charge of $20 per person and is served from midday until 2,00p.m.
 The dinner service fee is $30, available from 6,00p.m. until 9,30p.m.
 Book a table in advance- it is worth every cent.
 Food is great, service- attentive.
 The Lido is ship’s buffet area (but the least successful dining venue).
 With its perfect panoramic views, it offers 450 indoor and outdoor seating and standard self-serve buffet.
-Dinner is served there for passengers who need casual alterative to main dining (from 6,00p.m. to 11,00p.m. with waiter service).
+Dinner is served there for passengers who need a casual alternative to the main dining (from 6,00p.m. to 11,00p.m. with waiter service).
 Available snack service through wee hours.
 In-cabin food service on QV is available 24 hours a day at no extra charge.
 The menu depends on whether you travel in Britannia (with limited number choices) or Grill accommodations.
-Continental breakfast could also be served to your cabin with good choice of options.
+Continental breakfast could also be served to your cabin with a good choice of options.
 The pride of Cunard Line is the afternoon tea– a ceremony, performed from 3,00p.m. until 4,30p.m. every day in Grills Lounge and Queens Room.
-Waiters with white gloves serve tea from a big table in the centre of the room, then serve scones with jam and sandwiches.
+Waiters with white gloves serve tea from a big table in the center of the room, then serve scones with jam and sandwiches.

 A variety of delicious dishes from fine ingredients is the reason why Cunard cuisine is respected.
-In the Queens Grill you may enjoy intimate dining and choose between 142-seats if you are among the passengers in suites and top accommodation grades, or the Princess Grill with 132 seats if you are in middle-class accommodation grades.
+In the Queens Grill, you may enjoy intimate dining and choose between 142-seats if you are among the passengers in suites and top accommodation grades, or Princess Grill with 132 seats if you are in middle-class accommodation grades.
 Traditional pub food is served in the Golden Lion Pub.
 Another alternative dining spot is the Todd English Restaurant, with its classic English dining salon and Mediterranean cuisine served.